Your GP may prescribe calcium-channel blockers if you have:

 Effect on the heart

 Calcium-channel blockers slow down the amount of calcium that can get into heart muscle cells and so reduce how fast and strongly it can contract.
+The medicines also act on the speed of electrical flow through your heart.
 This effect can help with the symptoms of angina and irregular heart rhythms.

 Effect on blood vessels

-When calcium channels are blocked, calcium can’t enter the cells so there is no signal to contract.
-Instead, the muscle cells in the blood vessels relax, causing the arteries to widen (this is called vasodilation).
+Calcium-channel blockers restrict how much calcium can enter your cells.
+The muscle cells in the blood vessels relax, causing the arteries to widen (this is called vasodilation).
 This helps to lower your blood pressure.
 Calcium-channel blockers also prevent angina by widening the coronary arteries that supply your heart.
 This allows more oxygen to reach the heart muscle cells.

 It’s important that you always have a prescription for the same brand of calcium-channel blocker.
 This is because different brands aren’t necessarily absorbed by your body in the same way.